1953 Cleveland Browns season

 The 1953 Cleveland Browns season was the team's fourth season with the National Football League.
 Their start of eleven wins before losing their last game was the closest to a true perfect season in the NFL until the 1972 Miami Dolphins.
 After that fifteen-point loss at Philadelphia, the Browns met the Detroit Lions in the NFL Championship Game for the second straight year; the Lions won again, this time by a point at home.

+This was the second of two NFL seasons that coach Paul Brown would win eleven games.
+It would be seventy years before another (Kevin Stefanski) would win eleven games in two seasons coaching the Browns, by which time the NFL regular season schedule had expanded from twelve to seventeen games.